shreeyajoshi2013/AWS_Data_Engineering_YouTube_Data/README.md

 # AWS Data Engineering Project - YouTube Data Analysis

-The goal of this project is to help our imaginary customer in her marketing campaign by providing her a data ready for finding out top category of YouTube videos to successfully market her product.
+The goal of this project is to help our imaginary customer in launching her marketing campaign by providing her a data ready for finding out top category of trending YouTube videos.

 Dataset : [link](https://www.kaggle.com/datasets/datasnaek/youtube-new)